Everything Parents Need to Know About Screen Time Management| 15 min read time

-Who doesn’t love FaceTiming with grandma and grandpa?
-Devices such as phones and computers help keep us in touch with loved ones, far away friends, or even making some new connections, like a digital version of being pen pals!
+Who doesn’t love video chatting with grandma and grandpa?
+Devices such as phones and computers help keep us in touch with loved ones, far away friends, or even make new connections, like a digital version of being pen pals!

 This one is pretty obvious, right?
 Devices are perfect to take your mind off things for an hour or two.
 Games, apps, shows, movies, and more—everything is right there at the click of a button.

-While screens have fundamentally changed day to day life and provide new avenues for learning, social interaction, and entertainment, they also run the risk of becoming addictive.
-Kids and adults alike can develop “screen addiction” and end up spending several hours of the day on digital devices.
-Dr. David Greenfield of the Center of Internet Addiction often recommends strategies such as setting time limits and taking frequent breaks from screens to help combat addiction.
+While screens have fundamentally changed day-to-day life and provide new avenues for learning, social interaction, and entertainment, they also run the risk of becoming addictive.
+Kids and adults alike can develop “screen addiction” and end up spending several hours per day on digital devices.
+Dr. David Greenfield of the Center for Internet and Technology Addiction often recommends strategies such as setting time limits and taking frequent breaks from screens to help combat addiction.

 One of the darker undersides of social media is cyberbullying.
 Cyberbullying is a huge problem across several platforms and can become a screen time problem.
-Victims of cyberbullying can become overwhelmed and spend too much time on screens and devices.
-While kids and teenagers are especially susceptible to cyberbullying, many adults also experience cyberbullying in one form or another, with as many as 1 in 3 people claiming to have been bullied online at one point in their life.
+Victims can become overwhelmed and develop social anxiety, resulting in even more screen time.
+While kids and teenagers are especially susceptible to cyberbullying, many adults also experience cyberbullying in one form or another, with as many as one in three people claiming to have been bullied online at one point in their life.